-Pathways Academy Charter School is operated by Community Collaborative Charter School, and is served by the Community Collaborative Governing Board.
-We are proud of the esteemed and accomplished board members that make decisions in the best interest of our students and our community.
+Pathways Academy is operated by County Collaborative Charter School, and is served by the County Collaborative Charter School governing board.
+We are proud of the esteemed and accomplished board members that make decisions in the best interests of our students and our community.

 Use the resources below to explore more about our board, upcoming and past meeting dates, accountability plans, and more.

 Our County Collaborative Charter School Board

 I have worked in education for the past 46 years as teacher, counselor, principal and consultant.
 I am also a certified core adjunct faculty member at National University, working with aspiring teachers, administrators and counselors.
 I enjoy serving as a board member of County Collaborative Charter School.
 Doing so affords me, as well as all board members, an opportunity to affect policies, procedures, and programs that have a direct, positive impact upon students.

 Michael Humphrey, Vice President

 My career started in education as a result of a startling realization, while working in juvenile probation, that there must be a way to have a positive impact on children so they might avoid the pitfalls of what I saw them experiencing in this early career work.
 I developed a vision and a dream that things could be better.
 Elementary education was a bright path to that end.
 45 years later after having been an elementary school teacher, a special educator, a public elementary and private junior high principal, a college professor in my field of psychology and now an active board member has given me a rare opportunity to see that dream realized.
 Board membership is an extension of that dream and I am so grateful that it continues to this day and hopefully will as long as I am able to help.
 I am convinced that we do noble work together.

 Steve Fraire, Clerk